yahya-tamur/advent/README.md

 part 2: <solution to part 2>
 ```

-I did 2022 first, then 2021 and 2023 together, then 2020.
-I switched to python
+I did 2022 first, then 2021 and 2023 together, then backwards from 2020.
+I
-a little bit after I started 2021, though I did some problems in rust if I
+switched to python a little bit after I started 2021, though there are a few
-thought they were interesting to try to optimize.
+problems in rust here and there.

 Notes for the rust folder:
 -----